NREL/resstock/measures/ResStockArguments/README.md

 **clothes_washer_rated_annual_kwh**

 The annual energy consumed by the clothes washer, as rated, obtained from the EnergyGuide label.
 This includes both the appliance electricity consumption and the energy required for water heating.
-If not provided, the OS-HPXML default (see [HPXML Clothes Washer](https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-clothes-washer)) is used.
+If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-clothes-washer'>HPXML Clothes Washer</a>) is used.

 - **Name:** ``clothes_washer_rated_annual_kwh``
 - **Type:** ``String``